cassmastern/lers-sandbox/docs/cheatsheet_compound-modifiers.md

-## Compound Modifiers: Hyphenation Guide
+# Compound Modifiers Cheat Sheet

+"Compound modifier" will be the only term from linguistics and natural language syntax in this topic.
+I'm including this as a pre-emptive exhibit of a weakness and yes, a cheat sheet.
+In plain English.

+---
+## Rule
-Use hyphenation for compound modifiers **before nouns** to ensure clarity and consistency.
+>Use hyphenation for compound modifiers **before nouns** to ensure clarity and consistency.
 Avoid hyphenation when the phrase follows the noun.

 ### Hyphenate Before the Noun
 | Compound Modifier        | Example Usage                         |